gvwilson/sensibleadventures/short-stories/arecibo.md

 meaning, "It will almost certainly kill you."

 He shrugs.
-They have all sworn to put the Mother's needs ahead of their own.
+They have all sworn to put the Wounded Mother's needs ahead of their own.
 "We do what we can.
 Besides, I have heard that someone has built a telescope in the Alps.
 It will only be another few weeks' walk,